"Talking About Race is Divisive"

 attract ethnic minorities ethnic minority staff failed recruitment attempts talking about race Sep 25, 2022

-This is the belief of many leaders and so instead of investing in mechanisms that work to create a genuinely equitable workplace, issues are dealt with ‘stick a plaster on it’ temporary measures or even worse, by sweeping them under the carpet.
+This is the belief of many leaders, and so instead of investing in mechanisms that genuinely support an inclusive workplace, issues are dealt with through quick fixes, “stick a plaster on it” measures or, worse, swept under the carpet.
+This is the opposite of what effective equity diversity inclusion work requires.

-“We did this free online 10-minute unconscious bias training before, but it didn’t do much for the black people in the organisation.
-The racist behaviour continued.
+“We did this free online 10-minute unconscious bias training, but it didn’t do much for the Black people in the organisation.
+The racist behaviour continued.”

-You might be thinking that by discussing discrimination in general, this will be enough to deal with issues of racism within the company, so investment is poured into…
+You might think that discussing discrimination in general is enough to deal with racism at workplace level.
+So investment is poured into:

 • Producing more diverse photographs for the website